cohenitamar/AP2-ass2/README.md

 npm start
 go to your browser and enter the following URL: http://localhost:3000

-NOTE: Don't forget to run the Swagger server, otherwise the project won't work!
+NOTE: Don't forget to run the Swagger server or the NodeJS one, otherwise the project won't work!
 ```

 In order to run the ReactJS project (the build) that will run with the NodeJS server that we wrote you will have to open